 Highlands belongs to all the owners under sectional title agreement.
 While other methods have been used before, we currently manage the farm through an elected board of trustees which uses monthly levies paid by owners, to appoint labour and pay expenses.
 We foresee the filling of the vacant position of farm manager to take care of operational management.
 However this can only be done once we are in a position to offer on-site accommodation.

 On an emotional deviation: All the Trustees are non-paid volunteer owners.
 Please keep this in mind when you choose between offering your assistance and demanding services.

 Highlands historically consisted of 2 farms which gives a combined area of some 1300Ha which is now registered as a single legal entity with 100 building right areas of 1Ha each.
 Highlands was designed for peace and quiet.
 This means that each owner may build a house somewhere on this 1Ha area of which the “footprint” may not exceed 250 square meters.
 For the math wiz this means that a maximum of 0.2% of the farm will eventually be built up.
 The rest of the farm is common property where owner and animal may move about freely.
-Entry is controlled via a game fence of 2.1m and an access gate with 24 hour security.
+Access is controlled via a game fence of 2.1m and an electric gate with 24-hour controlled entry via remote controls, access codes as well as a security guard during daytime.
+The farm and its parameters are patrolled on a regular basis during the week as well as on weekends.
 We are also not planning to introduce any dangerous species and this safe right of way results in people of all ages strolling, hiking, and mountain biking in the breathtakingly beautiful area amongst the animals.